nragushankar/Event-management-system/README.md

 # Event-management-system
-Event management system with php and sql
-The system has following modules and each module's functionalities are as defined below
+Event management system with php, javascript, css and sql The system has following modules and each module's functionalities are as defined below
 ## Admin module
 - Manage Events